Content created: 120625

 Return to top.

 My translation and interpretations of this text made use of the following sources.
 Where a picture has been taken from one of these sources, that fact is also noted here.
 The embroidered Buddhist symbols decorating the individual chapters are from a single Tibetan banner in a private collection.
 Passing your mouse over them should produce balloons describing them.
+Several chapters are illustrated by students in my 2018 class on Chinese Popular Religion at UCSD.
+Details are provided with each picture.

 - CHAN, Wing-tsit